OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 10. Choose **OK**.

-The app catalog is now created.
+## Publish an Office Add-in

+Complete the steps in one of the following sections to publish an Office Add-in to an app catalog on Office 365 or on-premises SharePoint Server.

-## Publish an add-in to a SharePoint app catalog on Office 365
+### To publish an Office add-in to a SharePoint app catalog on Office 365

 1. Go to the Microsoft 365 admin center.
 For information on how to find the admin center, see [About the Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/admin-overview/about-the-admin-center).
 2. On the Microsoft 365 admin center page, expand the list of **Admin centers**, and then choose **SharePoint**.